Covid 19 coronavirus: What the lockdown means for you and how it will be enforced

 But you won't be able to interact with people outside of your self-isolation group.

-For example, you can take your children to the playground but they shouldn't play with other children.
+For example, you can take your children to the beach but they shouldn't play with other children.

 The goal of the lockdown is to limit the spread of the virus and if you're looking for exceptions to the rule, you've missed the point of it and means other New Zealanders would die, said Ombler.